-Fucoidans occur naturally in the cell walls of brown seaweeds.
-They function to protect the seaweed from water-borne pathogens and other environmental challenges.
+Fucoidans occur naturally in brown seaweeds.
+They are bioactive compounds that play a pivotal role in protecting the seaweed from water-borne pathogens and other environmental challenges.
 Fucoidans are long chain polysaccharides characterised by a complex molecular structure and varying degrees of sulfation and acetylation.

 Are all fucoidans the same?

-• The seaweed species from which the fucoidan has been derived.
+The seaweed species from which they have been derived; and

 Maritech® organic fucoidans are derived from two species of brown seaweed, Undaria pinnatifida and Fucus vesiculosus.
 Fucoidans derived from both Undaria and Fucus seaweeds have been extensively researched and clinically tested.